article by Diana Ozemebhoya Eromosele via theroot.com

 Back in 1998, two-year-old Kassi Spier caught Randy Moss‘ attention when she yelled his name while Moss was going through his first training camp with the Minnesota Vikings.

 The two quickly formed a bond, a bond that became stronger in 2000 after Spier was diagnosed with leukemia.
-Despite the leukemia, Spier still made it to training camp that year to visit Moss, according to St. Paul Pioneer-Press story.
+Despite the leukemia, Spier still made it to training camp that year to visit Moss, according to a St. Paul Pioneer-Press story.
 “Randy loves that girl to death,” Daunte Culpepper said at the time.
 “They have that connection, and I think it’s beautiful.”

 An Associated Press story from 2003 also noted that Moss would take Spier to lunch every day while holding her “tiny hand.”